Rainy Season Dog Cleanup: What Actually Works

 Who should buy this type of product

 A rainy-season cleanup kit is most useful for households in climates with three or more months of consistent wet weather.
-The investment pays off in reduced floor cleaning, less odour in fabrics, and a calmer entry routine that does not leave the whole home smelling like wet dog.
+The investment pays off in reduced floor cleaning, less odour in fabrics, and a calmer entry routine that doesn’t leave the whole home smelling like wet dog.

 Who should skip or keep expectations modest